kaiwolff/Week4_Notes/Linux_Basics.md

 It comes in a wide variety of distributions (aka distros), which range in featureset and specialisation from graphical, user-friendly to deliberately lightweight and barebones.
 Some distributions are specialised for particular purposes, such as Kali Linux.
 Linux is particularly popular in server applications, with the vast majority of servers running on Linux.

+A few key distributions and their derivatives  are:

+- Debian:
+    - Non-Commercial
+    - Many popular derivatives, including Ubuntu and Kali

+- Fedora
+    - RedHat, a commercial distributionwith support, a popular distro stemming from this one

+- Arch Linux
+    - Generally for more advanced users
+    - While less user-friendly, has powerful features

 ## Linux Architecture

 Linux distributions follow a key architecture: